dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

     models; for example, replace patient names with numerical codes in healthcare applications.

+    Such information cannot otherwise be readily deduced from problems submitted to the Leap service.\ [#]_

 *   Grant your application only the minimal required access to sensitive data, such as personally identifiable information (PII).